firozkhan18/technologies-notes/FAQ-React-300.md

 Now you can import the module using lazy function as below, import React, { lazy } from 'react';
 const SomeComponent = lazy(() => import('./IntermediateComponent.js'));

+**No:** `React.lazy` supports default exports only.
+Named exports should be wrapped in a default export.

 **[⬆ Back to Top](#table-of-contents)**

 ## Why React uses className over class attribute?